This policy sets out how the College handles personal information about people in line with the current data protection legislation and guidance.

 Information governance management framework

-The Senior Information Risk Owner, Knowledge and Information Manager, IG Leads and Information Asset Owners are the senior IG roles within RCOG.
+The Senior Information Risk Owner (SIRO), Caldicott Guardian, Information Governance Manager, Information Governance Leads and Information Asset Owners are the senior IG roles within RCOG.
 Together they are accountable for:

 - Ensuring effective management, accountability, compliance and assurance for all aspects of IG